KilledByAPixel/OS13k/README.md

-# OS13k - A tiny pseudo operating system for JS13k
+# Welcome to OS13k!

+OS13k is a tiny pseudo operating system designed for a JS13k community project.
+It includes support for webgl shaders, zzfx, medals, dweets and more.
+The OS (incuding zzfx and shader support) is only about 4k when zipped.

 ## Please keep this project confidential!